JuompanBR/CRUD-API-PHP/README.md

 Please feel free to get in touch with me in case of an idea @ boris.goummo@cm.maviance.com

 ## 5. To do
-- Config docker instances for mysql
-- Dockerise the application use php-7X-fpm
-- Read about fly way
+- Create a front controller to handle all incoming requests
+- Use a migration tool e.g. Flyway to handle the migrations

 ## 6. To Learn
 - Learn about common advanced comparison operators